flyx/ada-bundler/README.md

 are located, and it copies them into an output folder along with your executable(s).
 Third-party dynamically linked libraries will also be included in the bundle.

+The tool is implemented in **Python**, for various reasons.
+Firstly, it is a single file which is very portable.
+Secondly, Python has better support for loading configuration files and doing file system operations.
+The tool takes two optional arguments:

+ * The configuration file.
+This file is written in YAML and defines the files the project consists of.
+Defaults to `bundle.yaml`.
+ * The target system name.
+This defaults to the current operating system and can currently take the values `osx`, `windows` and `linux`.

 ## Backends

  * __MacOSX__: ada-bundler will create an OSX App bundle for your application.
 You can